-- demonstrate competency in oral presentation skills.
+- Demonstrate competency in oral presentation skills.

-- demonstrate the ability to design and develop a Lesson Plan.
+- Demonstrate the ability to design and develop a Lesson Plan.

-- demonstrate the ability to solve problems and think critically.
+- Demonstrate the ability to solve problems and think critically.

-- demonstrate an understanding of career possibilities and trends within the fields of education.
+- Demonstrate an understanding of career possibilities and trends within the fields of education.

-- demonstrate sufficient academic background to enable them to enter into and successfully compete within the framework of a four-year institution.
+- Demonstrate sufficient academic background to enable them to enter into and successfully compete within the framework of a four-year institution.

-- complete the necessary coursework to successfully transfer to a teacher education program in a public or private four-year institution.
+- Complete the necessary coursework to successfully transfer to a teacher education program in a public or private four-year institution.

-Information for Students Who Are Undecided about Their Majors
+Information for Students Undecided about their Majors